 jBar is a Java GUI that allows the user to customise an included script for R. The scripted R pipeline calculates means and standard errors/deviations for replicates of numerical data collected in dependence of two variables, and presents the results in form of bar graphs.
 A two-sided Student’s t-test is carried out against a user-selected reference and p-values are calculated.
 The user can enter the data conveniently through the built-in spreadsheet and configure the R pipeline in the GUI.
 The configured R script is written into a file and then executed.
 Bar graphs can be generated as static PNG, PDF or SVG files as well as interactive Plotly HTML widgets.

-This software has been designed as an analysis pipeline that calculates means and standard errors of replicate data collected in dependence of two variables (group and test).
-Additionally: The data are plotted using either: The user can specify whether bar graphs shall be organised per group or per test.
+The user can specify whether bar graphs shall be organised per group or per test.
 By default, summary bar graphs showing all data will be produced.
 If selected by the user (Individual Plots), plots that only show individual tests or groups will also be generated.

 The GUI is available in English, French and German.